Gangs of Wasseypur 2: Critical response

+Gangs of Wasseypur 2 received mostly positive reviews.

-Mayank Shekhar rated the movie 4/5 stars on Daily Bhaskar and his review at theW14.com reads, "This is India's equivalent of; take your pick, Sergio Leone's Once Upon A Time in America (1984), or Robert Rodriguez's Once Upon A Time in Mexico (2003), though I suppose it could possibly be better than both.
+Mayank Shekhar rated the movie 4/5 stars on Dainik Bhaskar and his review at theW14.com reads, "This is India's equivalent of; take your pick, Sergio Leone's Once Upon A Time in America (1984), or Robert Rodriguez's Once Upon A Time in Mexico (2003), though I suppose it could possibly be better than both.
 It's the definitive "litti western" to borrow the stock phrase "spaghetti western" for Leone's film.
 With 320 minutes broken into two parts, allows Kashyap the scope to seriously self-indulge and unabashedly entertaining.
 The reason you prefer this sequel to the first installment, besides it being more contemporary is, well, this is where the beginning ties up with the end.
 You get a full sense of the film's ambitions."

-Jaykumar Shah of Planet Bollywood gave the movie 8.5/10 stars, saying that "All in all, this is the best movie to come out from India this year so far.
-It is a gritty, well-paced, extremely well-acted, genre defining, path breaking work of art.
-The movie is not for the ones who are not comfortable with violence being depicted graphically.
-If you can digest violence on screen, it is a sure winner."

 Taran Adarsh of Bollywood Hungama gave the movie 4/5 stars, saying that "On the whole, Gangs of Wasseypur – Part 2 is an Anurag Kashyap show all through and without an iota of doubt, can easily be listed as one amongst his paramount works.
 An engaging movie with several bravura moments.
 Watch it for its absolute cinematic brilliancy!"

 Saibal Chatterjee of NDTV gave the movie 4/5 stars, stating that "The revenge, filmed with an operatic slo-mo rhythm, is bloodier than anything you would have seen before.
-But if you liked Gangs of Wasseypur, there is no reason why won’t have another blast watching Gangs of Wasseypur – Part 2.
-But be warned: be sure that your stomach for blood and gore doesn’t give way."
+But if you liked Gangs of Wasseypur, there is no reason why won't have another blast watching Gangs of Wasseypur – Part 2.
+But be warned: be sure that your stomach for blood and gore doesn't give way."

 Blessy Chettiar of DNA India gave the movie 4/5 stars, commenting that "Guns speak where abusive language fails.
 Patience and a real kaleja will see you through this fast-paced, exhilarating blood fest.
 Kashyap makes sure the gore is beyond redemption.
-If you’re turned off by it, not his fault."
+If you're turned off by it, not his fault."

-Madhureeta Mukherjee of Times of India gave the movie 4/5 stars, saying that "With excellent performances, a screenplay that's strung together beautifully (Zeishan Quadri, Akhilesh, Sachin Ladia, Anurag Kashyap) a revenge story that touches a dramatic crescendo and music that plays out perfectly in sync with tragic twists of the tale – ' GOW II' is an interesting watch, for the brave-hearted.
+Madhureeta Mukherjee of The Times of India gave the movie 4/5 stars, saying that "With excellent performances, a screenplay that's strung together beautifully (Zeishan Quadri, Akhilesh, Sachin Ladia, Anurag Kashyap) a revenge story that touches a dramatic crescendo and music that plays out perfectly in sync with tragic twists of the tale – ' GOW II' is an interesting watch, for the brave-hearted.
 Like the first part, the movie slows down at times (with pointless pistols, hordes of characters and wasted sub-plots); the length needs to be shot down desperately.
 But otherwise, it's revenge on a platter – served cold (heartedly) and definitely worth a 'second' helping."